pnp/sp-starter-kit/README.md

 * Demonstrate new SharePoint Online UX design and layout capabilities - (*not yet available*)
 * SharePoint 2019 compatible starter kit with web parts and components supported by SharePoint 2019 - (*not yet available*)
 * Support web parts and extensions to be deployed one-by-one to tenants or farms
-* Demonstrate teams tab development with SharePoint Framework for suitable web parts
+* Demonstrate teams tab development with SharePoint Framework for suitable web parts in SharePoint Online
 * Demonstrate Microsoft Graph API and Graph Toolkit usage in SharePoint Online